oVirt/ovirt-site/source/documentation/user-guides.html.md

 ## Brand

 The [publican-ovirt](http://koji.fedoraproject.org/koji/packageinfo?packageID=6970) brand is used to build the oVirt documentation.
 It is recommended that before building oVirt documentation you download and install this brand to ensure consistent theming.
+Users of Fedora 15, Fedora 16, and Fedora 17, may obtain the brand by running:

+         # yum install publican-brand

-Built packages for Fedora 15, 16, and 17 are available for download in [koji](http://koji.fedoraproject.org/koji/packageinfo?packageID=6970).
+Alternatively the RPMs are available for download in [koji](http://koji.fedoraproject.org/koji/packageinfo?packageID=6970).
 These are also expected to work on RHEL and derivative operating systems.

-The source to the brand is available in the upstream [publican git repository](http://git.fedorahosted.org/git/?p=publican.git;a=tree;f=publican-ovirt;h=3d2102770380957804b86a543d4d021e816c20f7;hb=HEAD).
+Users of other operating systems for which publican is available may obtain the source to the brand from the [publican git repository](http://git.fedorahosted.org/git/?p=publican.git;a=tree;f=publican-ovirt;h=3d2102770380957804b86a543d4d021e816c20f7;hb=HEAD).
+Once a local copy of the brand source has been created, follow the instructions in the [Publican User Guide](http://jfearn.fedorapeople.org/en-US/Publican/2.6/html/Users_Guide/chap-Users_Guide-Branding.html#sect-Users_Guide-Installing_a_brand) to build and install the brand.

 ## Reference Material